ajmpawlik/CV-Aleksandra-Pawlik/README.md

 ## Skills

-- Curious and passionate about code.
-[PROVIDE EVIDENCE]
-- Fast, independent learner [PROVIDE EVIDENCE]
-- Great collaborator [PROVIDE EVIDENCE]

-### Analytical thinker and creative problem solver
+#### Analytical thinker and creative problem solver
 During my time

+#### Curious and passionate about the code.

 #### Avid, fast and independent learner

-Curiosity, thirst for understanding, and a desire of the intellectual growth are at the very core of guiding principles that lead me to explore anthropology, media, and economics in the academic set-ups.
+Curiosity, thirst for understanding, and a desire of the intellectual growth are at the very core of guiding principles that lead me to explore anthropology, media, and economics in the academic settings.
 I have always been interested in practical applications of the knowledge I gained, and confronted it with the reality working as a researcher/monitoring and evaluation consultant - drawing from the the skillset of anthropologist and economist, as well as in radio and print applying the tools of journalistic trade.

 I have never shied from challenge, and experienced learning from scratch "on the job".
 During my time in Rosenstock Legal Services, the American law firm based in Kabul, Afghanistan, I have been entrusted with managing company's financial and administrative activities including client relations regarding invoicing, managing tax payments and payroll.
 Thanks to this experience I learnt how to manage the back office of a company functioning in a multicultural setting, in a volatile environment, as well as how to run finance department according to the Afghan law.
 While starting without any prior experience, within the first quarter I implemented an improved accounting system, and as a result had been promoted to the position of Head of Finance and Administration.